Post8 MOST LIKELY PEOPLE FOR AN IN-HOUSE ASSEMBLY

 When the time comes to assemble more complex structures, you will have already learned the modular system’s basics.
 It’s worthwhile to keep in mind that assembling the Crib enables you to understand each component’s usefulness in the overall system.

-With over 150 different components, you’ll become familiar with certain parts that are often overlooked, such as accessories (AO-CLIP, AC-STRAP, AI-CORNER, AS-REST), slide brackets (FL-COU), and 2 types of wheels: stem swivel caster (W-4ESB) and plate swivel casters (W-4PSB).
+With over 150 different components, you’ll become familiar with certain parts that are often overlooked.
+Such as accessories (AO-CLIP, AC-STRAP, AI-CORNER, AS-REST), slide brackets (FL-COU), and two types of wheels: stem swivel caster (W-4ESB) and plate swivel casters (W-4PSB).

 Here is the list of tools included in your Flexpipe Crib: